 Staphylococcus aureus is a gram-positive bacteria found commonly in the nares of humans.
 However, it is also a prolific pathogen that can cause an array of infections, ranging from mild skin and soft tissue infections to severe diseases such as toxic shock syndrome, scalded skin syndrome, necrotizing pneumonia, necrotizing fasciitis, abscesses, and endocarditis.
 While once considered an opportunistic pathogen, the recent emergence of particular CA-MRSA strains that can infect otherwise healthy individuals has challenged this notion.
 In a very simplistic view, S. aureus infections can be grouped in two categories: 1) acute invasive disease dependent on the production of secreted factors such as toxins, and 2) chronic infections associated with biofilm formation which may or may not form on implanted medical devices.
 The research of my lab focuses on dissecting the molecular mechanisms behind the ability of this bacterium to cause disease.
-Specifically, we have two projects summarized below.

 New tools for the research community: While a lot of recent successes have enhanced our ability to genetically manipulate Staphylococcus to make mutants or track gene/protein expression, more tools are necessary.
 To accomplish our studies, we are heavily invested in the development of new genetic tools for studying S. aureus and closely related bacteria.